 David Bartholomew has served as Iris Energy's Chair since September 2021.
-Mr. Bartholomew currently serves as a non-executive director on the boards of Atlas Arteria (ASX:ALX) (global owner and operator of toll roads), Endeavour Energy (a NSW electricity distributor), Power & Water Corporation (the multi-utility owned by the Northern Territory Government) and Keolis Downer (provides public transport operation and maintenance services in Australia).
-Mr. Bartholomew is also External Independent Chair of the Executive Price Review Steering Committee of AusNet Services (ASX:AST).
-Mr. Bartholomew's executive background includes the role of CEO of DUET Group, where he oversaw the ASX listed company's transition to a fully internalized management and governance structure and in which he was appointed to the boards of DUET's portfolio companies including United Energy Distribution (Victorian electricity distribution), Multinet Gas (Victorian gas distribution), the Dampier to Bunbury Natural Gas Pipeline, Energy Developments Limited (remote and waste-to-energy electricity generation) and Duquesne Light (Pittsburgh USA electricity distribution).
+Mr. Bartholomew currently serves as a non-executive director on the boards of Atlas Arteria, a global owner and operator of toll roads, Endeavour Energy (a NSW electricity distributor) and Keolis Downer (provides public transport operation and maintenance services in Australia).
+Mr. Bartholomew is also External Independent Chair of the Executive Price Review Steering Committee of AusNet Services.
+Mr. Bartholomew's executive background includes the role of Chief Executive Officer of DUET Group, where he oversaw the ASX listed company's transition to a fully internalized management and governance structure and in which he was appointed to the boards of DUET's portfolio companies including United Energy Distribution (Victorian electricity distribution), Multinet Gas (Victorian gas distribution), the Dampier to Bunbury Natural Gas Pipeline, Energy Developments Limited (remote and waste-to-energy electricity generation) and Duquesne Light (Pittsburgh, USA electricity distribution).
 He has also held executive roles at Hastings Funds Management, Lend Lease, The Boston Consulting Group and BHP Minerals.
-Mr. Bartholomew has also served on the boards of Interlink Roads (Sydney's M5 Motorway), Statewide Roads (Sydney's M4 Motorway) Epic Energy (gas transmission), Sydney Light Rail, Port of Geelong, various forestry companies and Nextgen Networks (communications cable network), representing investors managed by Hastings Funds Management.
+Mr. Bartholomew has also served on the boards of Vector Limited, Power and Water Corporation (NT), Dussur (Saudi Arabia), The Helmsman Project, Interlink Roads (Sydney's M5 Motorway), Statewide Roads (Sydney's M4 Motorway), Epic Energy (gas transmission), Sydney Light Rail, Port of Geelong, various forestry companies and Nextgen Networks (communications cable network), representing investors managed by Hastings Funds Management.
 Mr. Bartholomew holds a Bachelor of Economics (Honours) degree from Adelaide University and an MBA from The Australian Graduate School of Management.

-Christopher Guzowski has served on Iris Energy's board of directors since 2019.
-Mr. Guzowski has over 10 years' international experience in renewable energy project development across Europe & Australia.
+Christopher Guzowski has served on Iris Energy's board of directors since December 2019.
+Mr. Guzowski has over 15 years' international experience in renewable energy project development across Europe & Australia.
 Mr. Guzowski founded Baltic Wind, developing large scale wind farm projects in Europe from greenfield to operations.
 He also founded Mithra Energy, developing 10+ solar PV projects in Poland since 2012.
-Mr. Guzowski is the Project Development Director and commercial development partner of Photon Energy, with a major solar PV pipeline under development in Australia.
+Mr. Guzowski was the Project Development Director and commercial development partner of Photon Energy, with a major solar PV pipeline under development in Australia.
 Mr. Guzowski was the Founding Director of ADCCA - Australian Digital Currency Commerce Association and was a founder of ABA Technology in 2014 (Australian blockchain technology).
 Mr. Guzowski holds a Bachelor of Business from University of Technology Sydney and an MBA in Energy Management from Vienna University of Economics and Business.